eXist-db/existdb-ansible-role/README.md

 A backup can be restored by calling the `exist-restore.sh` like this:
 `/usr/local/existdb/scripts/exist-restore.sh exist.201810081603`.

+## Logging

+By default, eXist-db logs into logfiles located in `/usr/local/existdb/exist/webapp/WEB-INF/logs`.

+To log to a central remote syslog server, use the following settings:

+    exist_logconf_from_template: yes
+    exist_syslog_enable: yes
+    exist_syslog_loghost: 192.168.0.100

+With these settings, `/usr/local/existdb/exist/tools/yajsw/conf/log4j2.xml` gets modified to log events in syslog format to the remote syslog server `192.168.0.100`.

 ## Security Considerations

+We recommend to run eXist-db behind a reverse proxy such as `nginx` when exposing eXist-db to the public Internet.
+Simply because `nginx` is much more lightweight in dealing with HTTP abuse attempts.

 File webapp/WEB-INF/web.xml gets modified so that `servlet/init-param` prevents unauthorized directory listings (`exist_webxml_initparam_hidden="true"`).
 To